Student Privacy and Online Classes

 Online instructors should only use the Course Management System provided by the District

-for online submission of grades.
+submission of grades.

 Online students need to be aware of the students' rights to privacy regarding their